 Find out more information on the Equitable Life Payment Scheme.

-For more details on what the scheme has achieved so far, read the June 2015 Progress Report.
+The scheme, which began making payments in 2011, has paid out over £1.08 billion to nearly 90% of eligible policyholders.
+For more details on what the scheme has achieved, read the November 2015 Progress Report.

 For documents relating to the Equitable Life Payment Scheme, including past progress reports and information on the design of the scheme, consult the document collection.